Russia invades Ukraine on many fronts in ‘brutal act of war’ - NewsBreak

 KYIV, Ukraine (AP) — Russia launched a full-scale invasion of Ukraine on Thursday, unleashing airstrikes on cities and military bases and sending in troops and tanks from three sides in an attack that could rewrite the post-Cold War security order.
 Ukraine’s government pleaded for help as civilians piled into trains and cars to flee.

-Scores of Ukrainians, civilians and service members alike, were killed in the first full day of fighting.

-Russian President Vladimir Putin ignored global condemnation and cascading new sanctions as he unleashed the largest ground war in Europe since World War II and chillingly referred to his country’s nuclear arsenal.
-He threatened any country trying to interfere with “consequences you have never seen,” as a once-hoped for diplomatic resolution now appeared impossible.
+President Vladimir Putin ignored global condemnation and cascading new sanctions as he unleashed the largest ground war in Europe since World War II, and chillingly referred to his country’s nuclear arsenal.
+He threatened any country trying to interfere with “consequences you have never seen.”

-Ukrainian forces braced for more attacks after enduring a Russian barrage of land- and sea-based missiles, an assault that one senior U.S. defense official described as the first salvo in a likely multi-phase invasion aimed at seizing key population centers and “decapitating” Ukraine’s government.
-Already, Ukraine officials said they had lost control of the decommissioned Chernobyl nuclear power plant , scene of the world’s worst nuclear disaster.PHOTOS: Russia attacks Ukraine
+Ukrainian officials said their forces were battling Russians on a multiple fronts, but had suffered dozens of deaths and also had lost control of the decommissioned Chernobyl nuclear power plant , scene of the world’s worst nuclear disaster.PHOTOS: Russia attacks Ukraine

-Zelenskyy said in a video address that 137 “heroes,” including 10 military officers, had been killed and 316 people wounded.
-The dead included all border guards on the Zmiinyi Island in the Odesa region, which was taken over by Russians.

-He concluded an emotional speech by saying that “the fate of the country depends fully on our army, security forces, all of our defenders.”
-He also said the country had heard from Moscow that ”they want to talk about Ukraine’s neutral status.”

-U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and had exhibited a “sinister” view of the world in which nations take what they want by force.
+U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and that his country would bear the consequences of his action.
 Other nations also announced sanctions, or said they would shortly.

-“It was always about naked aggression, about Putin’s desire for empire by any means necessary — by bullying Russia’s neighbors through coercion and corruption, by changing borders by force, and, ultimately, by choosing a war without a cause,” Biden said.

-Fearing a Russian attack on the capital city, thousands of people went deep underground as night fell, jamming Kyiv’s subway stations.

-“Nobody believed that this war would start and that they would take Kyiv directly,” said Anton Mironov, waiting out the night in one of the old Soviet metro stations.
-“I feel mostly fatigue.
-None of it feels real.”Will the Ukraine conflict go nuclear?
-Experts answer

-The invasion began early Thursday with a series of missile strikes, many on key government and military installations, quickly followed by a three-pronged ground assault.
+The invasion began early Thursday with a series of missile attacks, many on key government and military instillations, quickly followed by a three-pronged ground assault.
 Ukrainian and U.S. officials said Russian forces were attacking from the east toward Kharkiv, Ukraine’s second-largest city; from the southern region of Crimea, which Russia annexed in 2014; and from Belarus to the north.

 Zelenskyy, who had earlier cut diplomatic ties with Moscow and declared martial law, appealed to global leaders, saying that “if you don’t help us now, if you fail to offer a powerful assistance to Ukraine, tomorrow the war will knock on your door.”